visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotDatabaseState(index, frame, state)

-index : type
+index : integer
     A zero-based integer index that is the plot's location in the plot list.

-frame : type
+frame : integer
     A zero-baed integer index representing the animation frame for which we're going to add a database keyframe.

-state : type
+state : integer
     A zero-based integer index representating the database time state that we're going to use at the specified animation frame.